Introduction

 Types of Statements of Conformity

-While we are on the topic of statements of conformity, it is important to review the three most common types of conformity used in accredited test and calibration reports.
+While we are on the topic of statements of conformity, it is important to review the four most common types of conformity used in accredited test and calibration reports.

 The three most common types of conformity are: